SIAT-IAT-355/A2-Personal-Website/README.md

 - Keep your code clean and organized, and make frequent commits to track your progress!
 - We will work on this together in class.

+---

+## Learning resources:
+-  For git, I highly recommend watching [Git and Github for Poets](https://www.youtube.com/watch?v=BCQHnlnPusY&list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV)
+-  For Javascript, I highly recommend this online course [Code!
+Programming with p5.js for beginners)[https://www.youtube.com/watch?v=HerCR8bw_GE&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA].
+This course is designed for artists, and will introduce you to a library that you can do a lot of cool stuff with!
+-  No one really fully knows HTML and CSS.
+You are going to have to search and look up stuff.
+However, you can refer to (CSS)[https://www.w3schools.com/css/] and , and (HTML)[https://www.w3schools.com/html/default.asp] tutorials.
+Definitely look up stackoverflow, and ask questions from your AI assistant to learn how to do things.
+But **LEARN** from it.
+Do not just copy and paste.